How to use this guide

 Fresh Egg Noodles

-Hands down, these are one of my FAVOURITES.
+Hands down, these are one of my favorites.
 There’s a subtle eggy flavour (hence, the name) and when al dente, egg noodles have a ‘crunch’ that no other noodle can replicate.

 In the fridge of your local Asian supermaket, you can get them thin or wide, depending on your preference.